SamhammerAG/ckeditor5-internallink-plugin/README.md

 https://docs.npmjs.com/getting-started/publishing-npm-packages

-If everything is configured correctly just count up the version number in our package.json and execute the following command:
+If everything is configured correctly just count up the version number in our package.json and execute one of the following commands:

 ```bash
 yarn publish